LibraStack/Match3-SDK/README.md

   </tr>
 </table>

-> **Note:** The `ItemsDropFillStrategy` & `ItemsRollDownFillStrategy` are given as an example.
+> **Note:** The `FallDownFillStrategy` & `SlideDownFillStrategy` are given as an example.
 Consider to implement an object pooling technique for the `ItemMoveData` to reduce memory pressure.

 ## :cactus: Folder Structure